-There are currently seven Shacks in London – the most recent launched at Victoria’s burgeoning Nova development.
+There are currently seven Shacks in London, including Victoria's Nova Building.
 Whirlwind CEO Randy Garutti says that it was in 2010 that he first realised Shake Shack’s international potential.
 “We had opened two Shacks in New York and one in Miami.
 All of a sudden, it was really busy,” explains Garutti.
 “Miami was the first thing we’d done in the 30 year history of our fine dining company outside of New York.”
 When the opening proved to be a hit, the idea for taking Shake Shack to other markets took hold.
 “When it worked in Miami and you saw people from all over the south and Latin America coming, we said, ‘This might be bigger than we think…’”

 Garutti believes there are a number of factors that have made Shake Shack translate worldwide.
 “We serve the most mass appeal product in the world: hamburgers, fries, shakes.
 It’s not a question whether anyone in the world wants to eat that food,” he explains.
 “And then, we use the best ingredients to cook the simplest food.
 We use quality, whole-muscle meat, by using the best butchers around.”
 For its London sites, Shake Shack has employed the services of respected butcher Aubrey Allen.